Jump to year: 2011 | 2010 | 2009 | 2008 | 2007 | 2006

 - Nimbus Platform cloudinit.d 1.0: a tool for coordinating, monitoring and repair of complex launches over infrastructure cloud providers.

-The release is available for download at: http://www.nimbusproject.org/downloads/
+The release is available for download at: https://www.nimbusproject.org/downloads/

 Documentation is available: